 1.All Saints’ Day (November 1)

 Celebrated on the 1st day of November, All Saints’ Day is dedicated to all the Saints of the Catholic faith, especially those who do not have a particular day designated to them.
 Special masses are held at most churches in Italy on this day.
 Another traditional way of celebrating this day is by eating the Ceci con le Costine, a special soup that is prepared with pork ribs and chickpeas.
-It is believed that people who eat this soup on All Saints’ Day would enjoy a good year.
+It is believed that people who eat this soup on All Saints’ Day will enjoy a good year.

 2.All Soul’s Day (November 2)

-All Soul’s Day is a day when the living beings remember their dead loved ones.
+All Soul’s Day is a day when living beings remember their dead loved ones.
 The day usually begins with mass at the church or the cemetery or mass followed by a visit to the cemetery to meet one’s departed loved ones.
 Informal masses are also conducted at homes.
-It is a public holiday in Italy, and the Italians celebrate this day with traditional feast in their homes.
+It is a public holiday in Italy, and the Italians celebrate this day with a traditional feast in their homes.
 As people believe that their loved ones return on this day, a chair on the dining table is left for them.

 Festivals in December

 Immaculate Conception is an important day for Catholics in Italy.
 It is believed to be the day of the conception of Mother Mary.
 People attend special masses at the church followed by an elaborate lunch with their family members.
 The Pope lays a wreath at the foot of the Statue of Madonna at Piazza Mignanelli in Rome.
 Moreover, this day also marks the beginning of winter and the holiday season.
 Christmas trees are lit and other decorations are put up on this day across the country.
 Several Christmas markets also sprung up on this day.
 Apart from this, you would also get to enjoy street entertainment, music, and parades.